pl3onasm/AADS/algorithms/string-matching/rabin-karp/README.md

 $$h(T[s+1..s + m]) = (d \cdot (h(T[s..s + m -1]) - T[s] \cdot q) + T[s + m]) \mod p$$

 where $q$ is precomputed as $q = d^{m-1} \mod p$.
-The subtraction of $T[s] \cdot q$ is necessary to remove the contribution of the character that just left the window, and the addition of $T[s + m]$ is necessary to add the contribution of the new character in the window.
+The subtraction of $T[s] \cdot q$ is necessary to remove the contribution of the character that just left the window, and the addition of $T[s + m]$ to add the contribution of the new character in the window.
 Note that the hash values are computed modulo $p$ at each step to avoid overflow.
 The probability of a hash collision is thus reduced to $1/p$.

 Implementation: [Rabin-Karp](https://github.com/pl3onasm/AADS/blob/main/algorithms/string-matching/rabin-karp/rba.c)